Home

 Memex: An Exact Definition

 Vannevar Bush described a specific definition of the memex, and what the prototype would potentially look like in the article published in 1945 titled, As We May Think.
-The primary feature of the memex was the process of tying two items together so that the user can build trails as he types it out on the keyboard.
+The primary feature of the memex was the process of tying two items together so that the user could build trails as he typed it out on the keyboard.
 The two items that are to be joined are projected onto adjacent viewing positions.
 At the bottom of each, there were several blank code spaces and a pointer was set to indicate one of these on each item.

 The user then tapped a single key, and the items were then permanently joined.
 Thereafter, any time one of these items was in view, the other could be instantly recalled merely by tapping a button below the corresponding code space.
 When the user made an entry, such as a new manuscript or image, he was expected to index and describe it in a personal codebook.
 Later on, the user could retrace generated entries by consulting his codebook.